-"A" personalities don't like a lot of restraints or restrictions placed on them preferring instead to work independently and set their own schedules.
+“A” personalities don’t like a lot of restraints or restrictions placed on them, preferring instead to work independently and set their own schedules.
 Since they often tend to be a workaholic, it is not unusual to see them put in whatever time and effort it takes to accomplish their goal.
-They may seem impatient at times especially if they believe someone is spending too much time going over details with them or are impeding their successful completion of whatever goal or project they are focusing on at the moment.
+They may seem impatient at times especially if they believe someone is spending too much time going over details with them or impeding their successful completion of whatever goal or project they are focusing on at the moment.

 Don’t be surprised to see this personality type in a supervisory position or management.
 Having an entrepreneurial streak, they may be a business owner or strive to own their own business someday.
 The “A” personality is not easily discouraged and will normally exude confidence.